some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Instance ID shall set to 0xFFFF, if all service instances shall be returned.
+* Instance ID shall be set to 0xFFFF, if all service instances shall be returned.
 It shall be set to the Instance ID of a specific service instance, if just a single service instance shall be returned.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_244